Domain Name Registration - ICANN accredited

 Once I register the name, what can I do with it?

 - Just reserve it for future use.

 - Use it for a Website, a blog for email or anything you can use a domain name for.
 While there will typically be an additional charge to "create" the web pages many people with a "how to" type book or after an internet search are able to do this themselves.
-There will also be an additional charge for "hosting" of the web pages or blog (as opposed to just "hosting" the domain name) but you can also use the included FREE webforwarding and have the name forwarded to an existing free web site, blog, or any address on the Internet (some destinations block forwarding which is not under our control unfortunately) and/or purchase optional imap email service.
+There will also be an additional charge for "hosting" of the web pages or blog (as opposed to just "hosting" the domain name) but you can also use the included FREE webforwarding and have the name forwarded to an existing free web site, blog, or almost any address on the Internet (some destinations block forwarding which is not under our control unfortunately) and/or purchase optional imap email service.

 I've heard that the older a domain is, and the longer